-On June 17, 1877 the Americans learned that a large number of fleeing Anishinabek were approaching the Grangeville, Idaho region from the Salmon River.
-They sent in 106 soldiers led by Captain David Perry to attempt to halt the exodus but failed.
-In the battle that followed, Anishinabe soldiers routed the white invaders and forced their way out of the very narrow Salmon River Valley and continued the exodus into Washington, following the Columbia River.
-White casualties were 34 killed and 4 wounded.
+On Sunday June 17, 1877 American Soldiers learned that a large number of fleeing Ojibways were approaching Grangeville, Idaho, from Salmon River.
+They sent in 106 soldiers led by Captain David Perry to attempt to halt their exodus but failed.
+In a battle that followed, Anishinabe Soldiers routed their white enemies and forced their way out of very narrow Salmon River Valley and continued their exodus into Washington, following Columbia River.
+Either that or they in fact fled to Montana to try and reach Canada.
+However, Canada was closer at Grangeville, Idaho.
+Or white historians were correct and American Soldiers were forcing Ojibways who continued to live within thir original Nez Perce Reservation, to relocate to a much smaller Nez Perce Reservation.
+American casualties were 34 killed and 4 wounded.
 Anishinabe casualties were 3 wounded.
-The whites were not expecting this exodus to occur.
+Ojibway casualties were actually much higher.